THajiyev/FRC-Head-to-Head-Record/README.md

 ## How to use

-First, you will need to go to **keys.yaml** and add an authentication key(X-TBA-Auth-Key).
+First, you go to **keys.yaml** and add an authentication key(X-TBA-Auth-Key).
 It will be used to pull data from The Blue Alliance.
-Run the code from your terminal by typing in "python main.py"
+Then run the code from your terminal by typing in "python main.py".

 ## Dependencies